 The Office of Career Services is designed to help you explore career possibilities, investigate employment trends, and consider graduate school options.
-The Career Services staff provides interest testing, individual advising, and workshops on job search strategies, resume writing, and interviewing.
-They maintain a comprehensive online career database, MyCareerOnline, which provides UMB students and alumni with access to job postings, career event details, on-campus recruitment activities, and the bi-weekly Job Bulletin.
-In addition, the Career Resource Library offers many helpful publications related to careers and graduate study.
-This library is open Monday thru Friday, 9am to 5pm, and can be used on a walk-in basis.
+Staff members provide interest testing, individual advising, and workshops on job search strategies, resume writing, and interviewing.
+They maintain a comprehensive online career database, Beacon Careers Online, which provides students and alumni with access to job postings, sample documents, career event details, and on-campus recruitment activities.
+In addition, the Career Resource Library offers helpful publications related to careers and graduate study.

 Preparing for Graduate School

 Many professional careers require graduate study.
 You can raise your probability of acceptance into graduate school by clarifying your career goals early and using courses in Sociology and other fields to build a solid academic foundation.
 Prospective graduate students should pay attention to several important points:

 - Earn strong grades.
 Most graduate programs require a GPA of at least 3.0.

 - Develop good relationships with your professors.
 Most graduate schools request written references from three instructors.

 - Prepare to take the appropriate entrance exam.
 Many programs require the Graduate Record Exam or the Miller Analogies Test.

 - Study the websites and catalogues of various programs.
 Get a sense of the programs' strengths and specializations.